We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Additional Features

-Helpful extras such as digital displays, remote-control ability, Wi-Fi connectivity, and internal filter-change warning systems make the dehumidifier more enjoyable to use.
+Helpful extras such as digital displays, remote-control ability, Wi-Fi connectivity, and internal filter-change warning systems make the dehumidifier easier to use.
 Wi-Fi connectivity or app controllability is a nice feature as it allows users to monitor the unit as it operates and turn the desired humidity level up or down as they choose.

 A few whole-house dehumidifiers offer added features, such as a high-efficiency filter that removes airborne particles while removing humidity.
 Others may offer the option of attaching a fresh-air intake hose that brings outdoor air inside to help reduce stuffiness.